camptocamp/c2cgeoportal/doc/integrator/docker.rst

 Run with a local c2cgeoportal
 -----------------------------

-If you need to fix bugs in c2cgeoportal or test new features, you need to hack the Docker image creation to use your version of c2cgeoportal.
+If you need to fix bugs in c2cgeoportal or test new features, you need to alter the Docker image creation to use your version of c2cgeoportal.

-First, you need to move/copy you c2cgeoportal clone into you project root directory.
+First, you need to move/copy your c2cgeoportal clone into your project root directory.
 That is needed to allow Docker to see those files.

 Then, add this line to your ``<package>.mk`` file (before the ``include ...``):